-Like other Canadian forest product companies and the Canadian federal and provincial governments, we deny the U.S. allegations and disagree with the final determinations made by the USDOC and USITC, and, collectively continue to aggressively defend the Canadian industry in this trade dispute.
+Like other Canadian forest product companies and the Canadian federal and provincial governments, we deny the U.S. allegations and disagree with the final determinations made by the USDOC and USITC, and collectively continue to aggressively defend the Canadian industry in this trade dispute.
 The federal government has initiated dispute proceedings with the North American Free Trade Agreement panels and the World Trade Organization.

 The emergence of significant demand from China and other export markets in recent years has somewhat reduced our dependence on the U.S. market and the impact of potential cross-border trade disputes.
-Revenues generated from electricity sales, as well as the commencement of lumber shipments at our El Dorado Mill, are expected to provide further sources of cash flow diversification to mitigate the adverse effects of trade sanctions on softwood lumber by the U.S.
+Revenues generated from electricity sales, as well as continued lumber shipments from our U.S. mills, are expected to provide further sources of cash flow diversification to mitigate the adverse effects of trade sanctions on softwood lumber by the U.S.